 Schools are also required to notify applicants of changes in their eligibility status.
 Reasons for changes in eligibility status include students who:

 - are not eligible due to a zero award;

 - have an incomplete record;

 ISAC will send a notification only to students who are in a default status on an ISAC-guaranteed student loan.
-In an effort to assist students reach their goal of completing their degree or certification, a copy of the Default Resolution Options document outlining how to regain federal and state student aid eligibility, is enclosed with each notification.
-Links to the Default Status notification, by academic year, are in the right menu.
+In an effort to assist students reach their goal of completing their degree or certification, a copy of the Default Resolution Options document, outlining how to regain federal and state student aid eligibility, is enclosed with each notification.
+Links to sample Default Status notifications, by academic year, are provided in the right-margin menu.

 Default Status notifications are sent to students:

-- indicate a MAP-participating school on the Free Application for Federal Student Aid (FAFSA),
+- who indicate a MAP-participating school on the FAFSA or Alternative Application;

 - whose FAFSA data passes the federal Social Security Number (SSN) match; and

-- are in a default status on an ISAC-guaranteed student loan
+- who are in a default status on an ISAC-guaranteed student loan.

-Applicants are instructed to call an ISAC Call Center Representative (800.899.4722) or e-mail email@example.com with questions regarding the default status and how it can be resolved, including reinstatement of federal and state aid eligibility.
+Applicants are instructed to call an ISAC Call Center Representative (800.899.4722) or send an e-mail message to firstname.lastname@example.org with questions regarding their default status and how it can be resolved, including reinstatement of federal and state aid eligibility.